ZornsLemma/basictool/README.md

    20 IFfoo+bar=49 THEN PRINT"7^2!":bar=8 ELSEbar=4
    30 PRINTbar-foo
 ```
+Of course this isn't a perfect inverse of "pack", but it will help.

 You may need to use the --renumber-step option to increase the gaps between line numbers in order for the unpack to succeed.